Welcome to River Flow Yoga and Wellness!

 My advice to someone considering yoga:

 Understand it's not easy.
 Be ready for the work.
-Be committed, be patient, and maybe take a couple of privates to get started positively.
+Be committed.
+Be patient.
 The studio vibe is great.
 We love the sincerity and commitment of all the staff.
 True believers.
-My wife and I are very glad to be a small part of the River Flow success story. - Gary
+My wife and I are very glad to be a small part of the River Flow Yoga success story. - Gary D.

 Yoga is very effective at improving and maintaining positive mental, psychological, and cognitive abilities.
 Through the postures and focused breathe work, practitioners can clear tension and stress, reduce anxiety and depression, enhance memory and concentration, prevent the onset of complex mental health conditions, and even reduce the effects of traumatic experiences.

 A consistent yoga practice will cultivate greater awareness and a calmer mind, which, in turn, will provide great value to your life off the mat.

 A yoga practice can help you achieve many positive physical benefits including increased flexibility, improved posture and alignment, weight loss, increased muscle strength and tone, enhanced athletic performance, boosted immunity, lowered blood pressure, improved sleep quality, and much more!

 Yoga may also assist the healing and rehabilitation process for the injured or those afflicted by chronic or degenerative conditions by helping to reduce discomfort, improve cellular health, increase natural mobility, and boost vital energy flow.